ow3n123/ow3n123.github.io/_posts/2025-04-09-first-ai-lesson.md

 ## What I've accomplished

-1. **Installing **: First, I got into the basics of running deep learning on a PC with dev containers.
+1. **Installing**: First, I learned the basics of running deep learning on a PC with dev containers.
+I utilised [brian's](https://lovellbrian.github.io/2023/10/02/BYODImage.html) to get started, first creating a model trained to detect if an image was of a bird or not.

-2. **Making Pages**: I then learned how to make pages by creating new `.md` files and placing them in the `/_posts/` folder.
+2. **Making Pages**: I then learned how to make this blog post and pages by creating new `.md` files and placing them in the `/_posts/` folder.
+This was made by following the [fast.ai](https://www.fast.ai/posts/2020-01-16-fast_template.html) guide.

 3. **Making Blog Posts**: This is my first blog post!
 I now have Markdown posts!

 ## What's next

-I will finish reading through the fast AI course, and then keep adding more posts.
+I will finish reading through the fast AI course and complete my assignment, and then keep adding more posts.
 Watch this space for more to come.